 With T-type operation, the device switches to the muting function if the signal from the MUTING2 input switches within a fixed T12max, after the MUTING1 signal has switched (or vice versa).
 The muting function ends as soon as the signal at MUTING1 or MUTING2 goes low.
+Users can set the maximum activation delay between MUTING1 and MUTING2 (or vice versa) from a minimum of 1 second to a maximum of 16 seconds (T12max).
 Once this time has elapsed, if users wish to switch to muting status they will need to deactivate the muting input and start the sequence again.

-Fig. 41 - T muting timings
+Fig. 42 - T muting timings